Want to know which Hyundai Kona years excel and which lag behind?

 - Safety first: Hyundai’s latest SmartSense suite, including enhanced autonomous driving features

-You can pick from SE, SEL, N Line, and Limited trims, each filled with features to fit diverse needs and budgets.
+You can pick from SE, SEL, N Line, and Limited trims, each packed with features to fit various needs and budgets.

 The 2024 Kona is shaping up to be another triumph in Hyundai’s lineup, offering style, fuel economy, and features in one small package.